Locomotive transfer Macca King to Switchbacks FC; Niall Logue to Memphis 901 FC

-EL PASO, Texas (KTSM) – Officials with El Paso Locomotive FC announced Friday that the club has completed the transfer of Defender Macauley ‘Macca’ King to Colorado Springs Switchbacks FC and Defender Niall Logue to Memphis 901 FC.
+EL PASO, Texas (KTSM) – Officials with El Paso Locomotive FC announced Friday that the club has completed the transfer of Defender Macauley ‘Macca’ King to Colorado Springs Switchbacks FC.

+Additionally, Defender Niall Logue and Locomotive FC mutually agreed to part ways, allowing him to join Memphis 901 FC without a transfer.

 Per club policy, the details of the transfers have not been made public and is pending league and federation approval.